Everything You Need to Know About the Jeopardy! Online Test

-Brainiacs, geniuses, and trivia geeks, listen up.
-Want to show off your smarts for a national audience by spouting off some knowledge in the form of a question?
+Brainiacs, geniuses, and trivia geeks: Want to show off your smarts for a national audience by spouting off some knowledge in the form of a question?

-Jeopardy! is holding one of its annual online tests this week, which is the first step for potential contestants to get on the popular and long-running game show, which is now in its 34th season.
+Jeopardy! is holding one of its annual online tests at the end of January, which could be the first step for potential contestants to get on the popular and long-running game show, now in its 36th season.

 A few million eggheads and bookworms across North America will be taking the 15-minute, 50-question quiz over a three-night period as they shoot their shot at geeky fame, fortune, and potentially a lot of dough.

-Note: Editor's note: This story was originally published on March 6, 2018.
-It was updated on January 22, 2020.